buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 {% include content_blurb.html category="canon" slug="mn3" %}
 - How (and why) did the Buddha suggest that we pay him homage?

+{% include content_blurb.html category="canon" slug="iti76" %}
+- The Buddha famously said that good friendship is the whole of the holy life.
+This poem from the Buddha explains that point whilst (oddly?) encouraging (?) us to desire fame and fortune.

 ##### Chapter 2: Confession

 Accepting our faults is a critical starting point for ethical development, and a practice that the Buddha talked much about: